Ingenieria-de-Software-ITAM-2020/Equipo-sin-equipo-/Software Requirements.md

 #### 4.4.3 Requerimientos

-&nbsp; &nbsp; &nbsp; &nbsp; REQ-1: La página principal tiene un botón que lleva a la página de asistencia

-&nbsp; &nbsp; &nbsp; &nbsp; REQ-2: La página de asistencia tiene un botón por cada área administrativa

-&nbsp; &nbsp; &nbsp; &nbsp; REQ-3: Seleccionar un área crea una sala con un miembro del personal administrativo indicado

-&nbsp; &nbsp; &nbsp; &nbsp; REQ-4: El miembro del personal administrativo puede crear y redireccionar al alumnx a otra sala

-&nbsp; &nbsp; &nbsp; &nbsp; REQ-5: Cuando el alumno da por terminada la sala, esta se suspende

-&nbsp; &nbsp; &nbsp; &nbsp; REQ-6: Cuando se supende una sala, se hace una encuesta de calidad del servicio

-&nbsp; &nbsp; &nbsp; &nbsp; REQ-7: Si el alumnx lo desea, puede reactivar o eliminar una sala suspendida

-&nbsp; &nbsp; &nbsp; &nbsp; REQ-8: Si una sala permanece suspendida por 6 meses, se borra automáticamente

-### 4.4.
-System Feature 5
-*(Don’t really say “System Feature 1.”
-State the feature name in just a few words.)*
-#### 4.4.1 Descripción y prioridad
-Provide a short description of the feature and indicate whether it is of High, Medium, or Low priority.
-You could also include specific priority component ratings, such as benefit, penalty, cost, and risk (each rated on a relative scale from a low of 1 to a high of 9).
-#### 4.4.2 Secuencias de respuesta
-List the sequences of user actions and system responses that stimulate the behavior defined for this feature.
-These will correspond to the dialog elements associated with use cases.
-#### 4.4.3 Requerimientos
-Itemize the detailed functional requirements associated with this feature.
-These are the software capabilities that must be present in order for the user to carry out the services provided by the feature, or to execute the use case.
-Include how the product should respond to anticipated error conditions or invalid inputs.
-Requirements should be concise, complete, unambiguous, verifiable, and necessary.
-Use “TBD” as a placeholder to indicate when necessary information is not yet available.

-*(Each requirement should be uniquely identified with a sequence number or a meaningful tag of some kind.)*
-<br>*REQ-1:*
-<br>*REQ-2:*
+&nbsp; &nbsp; &nbsp; &nbsp; REQ-1: La página principal tiene un botón que lleva a la página de asistencia &nbsp; &nbsp; &nbsp; &nbsp; REQ-2: La página de asistencia tiene un botón por cada área administrativa &nbsp; &nbsp; &nbsp; &nbsp; REQ-3: Seleccionar un área crea una sala con un miembro del personal administrativo indicado &nbsp; &nbsp; &nbsp; &nbsp; REQ-4: El miembro del personal administrativo puede crear y redireccionar al alumnx a otra sala &nbsp; &nbsp; &nbsp; &nbsp; REQ-5: Cuando el alumno da por terminada la sala, esta se suspende &nbsp; &nbsp; &nbsp; &nbsp; REQ-6: Cuando se supende una sala, se hace una encuesta de calidad del servicio &nbsp; &nbsp; &nbsp; &nbsp; REQ-7: Si el alumnx lo desea, puede reactivar o eliminar una sala suspendida &nbsp; &nbsp; &nbsp; &nbsp; REQ-8: Si una sala permanece suspendida por 6 meses, se borra automáticamente

 ## **5. Otros requerimientos no funcionales**
 ### 5.1.
 Requerimientos de rendimiento
 El software debe ser capaz de estar funcional y servir a los usuarios de manera contínua durante el transcurso de todo el día, a través del año, con particular importancia mantener disponibilidad durante los horarios de clases, y en temporadas del año correspondientes a los exámenes finales e inscripción.
 El software debe ser capaz de manejar bajo el peso concurrente de multiples alumnos que usen el servicio, siendo capas de manejar a al menos 3000 usuarios concurrentemente, asegurando así su disponibilidad en los momentos mencionados de alto tráfico, donde un porcentaje considerable de las personas involucradas en el itam pueden requerir comunicarse.